samimsu/queens-game-linkedin/README.md

 - [ ] 17-20
 - [x] 21-254

+Note: If anyone could help in finding the missing levels, I'd really appreciate it.

 ## Build Levels

 If you would like to help me build levels you can use the [Level Builder](https://queensgame.vercel.app/level-builder).
+You can either paste the image of the level or manually build it.

 ### By pasting image